-Besides fulfilling the Self Development requirement, activity classes can be used as electives for the Associate in Arts Degree and the Associate in Science Degree.
+Besides fulfilling the Self Development requirement, activity classes can be used as electives for the Associate of Arts Degree and the Associate in Science Degree.

-KIN-A03 - Adaptive Physical Fitness
+KIN-A03 - Adaptive Physical Fitness 1 unit UC\.
+CSU

 Limitation on enrollment: Medical approval and verification of a physical disability.